This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 YOUTH ART ENRICHMENT

-Children from Detroit, Highland Park, and Hamtramck are invited to join our FREE Saturday art classes!
-Open to students who attend public or charter schools, or who are homeschooled, this program encourages creativity while introducing new artistic skills.
+Children ages 7–12 from Detroit, Highland Park, and Hamtramck are invited to join our FREE Saturday art classes!
+Open to students who attend public or charter schools-or who are homeschooled.

-Spring classes meet for nine weeks on Saturdays.
+Summer classes meet for five weeks on Saturdays.

 REGISTRATION IS REQUIRED.